 This section presents our approach for building ensembles of PCTs.
 We first present the task of HMC.
 Next, we describe the predictive clustering trees and their instantiation for the task of HMC.
-Finally, we present the ensembles of PCTs for HMC.
+Finally, we present ensembles of PCTs for HMC and methods for building them.

 The development of this approach is motivated by the fact that ensembles lift the predictive performance of a single predictive model.
-This is well known in the case when the single predictive model is classification or regression tree.
-However, it is not obvious that the lift carries over to PCTs for HMC (or some other type of classifier for HMC).
-In the case when the base classifiers are decision trees, Bauer and Kohavi [33] conclude that the increase in performance is related to the trees being unpruned, i.e., overfitting.
+This is well known in the case when the single predictive model is a classification or a regression tree.
+However, it is not obvious that the lift carries over to PCTs for HMC.
+When the base classifiers are decision trees, Bauer and Kohavi [33] conclude that the increase in performance is related to the trees being unpruned, i.e., overfitting.
 On the other hand, Blockeel et al. [34] state that PCTs for HMC overfit less as compared to individual trees for each class in the hierarchy.
 Having in mind these two conflicting influences, it is not obvious whether an ensemble of PCTs will significantly increase the predictive performance of a single PCT.
-Moreover, the use of PCTs for HMC (and ensembles thereof) has not been investigated in the context of image annotation.
+Hence, this is an interesting issue to investigate.
+A further motivation for our study is provided by the fact that PCTs for HMC (and potentially ensembles thereof) are efficient to construct and perform well, yet their use in the context of hierarchical image annotation has so far not been investigated.